How to make Word documents accessible

 For example, 'Read more about Universal Credit at www.gov.uk/universal-credit'.

-Printed materials containing QR code images
+Printed materials containing QR codes

 Read more about using QR in council materials